chriskillpack/bbcdisasm/README.md

 #### Undocumented instructions

 There is very limited support for undocumented instructions in the 6502.
 This is partly because beebasm, the targeted assembler, does not support them.
-In order to preserve binary compatibility `bbc-disasm` will emit the opcode bytes of the instruction as an `EQUB` directive and comment the line with `UD` (UnDocumented) together with a very limited instruction mnemonic.
+In order to preserve binary compatibility `bbcdisasm` will emit the opcode bytes of the instruction as an `EQUB` directive and comment the line with `UD` (UnDocumented) together with a very limited instruction mnemonic.

 The byte sequence `&53,&63` disassembles to `SRE (&63),Y`, an undocumented instruction, and will be output as
 ```